ministryofjustice/hmpps-arns-integrations-test-playwright-poc/README.md

 # hmpps-arns-integrations-test-playwright-poc

 ## Introduction
 This proof of concept is built using Playwright and Typescript.
-The idea is to start with some journeys running across SAN and SP, and use those as smoke tests as and when needed.
-There's a draft github actions yml here but it's commented out for now.
+The idea is to start with some journeys running across SAN and SP, and use those as smoke tests as and when needed to start with.
+The tests are configured to run as scheduled jobs using a self-hosted runner on Github Actions.

 ## Pre-requisites
 - Ensure you have node.js installed on your machine.
 This can be gotten from the self service